-When the carrying amount of an asset is greater than its recoverable amount, the resulting difference (impairment loss) is recognized immediately as an expense in the income statement.
+If the asset's carrying amount is greater than its estimated recoverable amount, the asset's carrying amount is written down to its recoverable amount, and the difference (impairment) is immediately recorded in the income statement.

 When an asset is sold, the difference between the proceeds and its carrying amount is recognized as gains or losses in the income statement.